Frequently Asked Questions and Videos

 We have a multi-disciplinary team that works together to address your specific needs.
 The team includes:

-- Master's-level clinicians meet with you for initial assessment, stabilization and safety planning.
+- Master's-level clinicians who will meet with you for initial assessment, stabilization and safety planning.

-- Psychiatrists and psychiatric mental health nurse practitioners provide urgent medication evaluation and consultation.
+- Psychiatrists and psychiatric mental health nurse practitioners who provide urgent medication evaluation and consultation.

 Videos about the Hawthorn Walk-In Clinic

 We recorded a "Community Matters" episode at Hawthorn.
-View it here for a firsthand look at what a visit to the center looks like.
-You can also watch the short video below to see how Hawthorn fits into the County's services for people in crisis.
+View it here to see what a visit to the center looks like.
+You can also watch the short video below to see how Hawthorn fits into the county's services for people in crisis.